abakermi/close-tabs/README.md

-# tabs
+# close-tabs

-close all other tabs
+close all other non activa e tabs

 ## Install